mattbierner/blotre-py-moisture-sensor-example/README.md

 ```

 ### Adjusting
-You can adjust a few constants to customize the script.
+You can adjust a few constants to customize the script's behavior.

 * `TARGET_STREAM_NAME` - Name of top level stream uploaded to.
 This stream will be created under the root stream of the user who authorizes the app.
 Defaults to `"Mr Tree"`.
 * `MOISTURE_SENSOR_MAX` - Maximum (most wet) value of moisture sensor.
 Only used to determine the health color of the plant.
 For best results, take reading immediately after watering the plant in question.